Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Propagators

 Then

 where

 is the standard Gaussian mollifier. \end{lemma}

-The proof is based on noting that there is a Fourier transform inside the expression used to define $ k_{t}^{( \varepsilon )} $ in the statement.
-Then by using the inverse Fourier transform of $ \phi_{\varepsilon} $ and the Fourier transform of $ s_{t}( x ) = x^{-1} \, \sin( t \, x ) $ (in the distributional sense) together with the Fourier convolution identity, we acquire the wanted conclusion.
+The proof is based on noting that there is a Fourier transform inside the expression used to define $k_{t}^{(\varepsilon)}$.
+By using the inverse Fourier transform of $\phi_{\varepsilon}$ and the Fourier transform of $s_{t}(x) = x^{-1} \, \sin(t x)$ (in the distributional sense) together with the Fourier convolution identity, we obtain the desired conclusion.

-\begin{proof}[Proof of Lemma \ref{Lmm: Understanding Green's}] Applying Fubini's theorem to interchange the order of integration, we obtain that $ k_{t}^{( \varepsilon )} $ equals
+\begin{proof}[Proof of Lemma \ref{Lmm: Understanding Green's}] By applying Fubini's theorem to interchange the order of integration, we obtain that $k_{t}^{(\varepsilon)}$ equals

 The inner integral is the Fourier transform of $\rho \mapsto \rho h_t^{(\varepsilon)}(\rho)$, where the Fourier transform is